rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 event AssetAccepted(uint256 indexed tokenId, uint64 indexed assetId, uint64 indexed replacesId)
 ```

-Used to notify listeners that a asset object at `assetId` is accepted by the token and migrated  from token&#39;s pending assets array to active assets array of the token.
+Used to notify listeners that an asset object at `assetId` is accepted by the token and migrated  from token&#39;s pending assets array to active assets array of the token.